Overnight Cape Point Hike

 Thick bush on the Cape Point Overnight trail

-The trail takes one through tabled milkwood thickets, before the trail cuts inland.
+The trail takes one through tangled milkwood thickets, before the trail cuts inland.

 And that's before heading through the part of the reserve which only overnighters are permtted to hike.